 But any Priest could and did offer incense in the Holy place on Yom Kippur.
 That duty was not limited to the High Priest.”

 If you add six months to Sept 22 – 30 you’re going to be very close to March 25.
-It’s fair to point out that March 25th is when the Church has traditionally observed the Annunciation of Mary (when Christ was conceived by the Holy Spirit) on the Liturgical Calendar.
-Which can be dated back to St Irenaeus (130 – 202 AD) and is consistent with Hyppolytus reflections.
+It’s fair to point out that March 25 is when the Church has traditionally observed the Annunciation of Mary (when Christ was conceived by the Holy Spirit) on the Liturgical Calendar.
+The dating of the Annunciation on March 25 can also be linked to St Irenaeus (130 – 202 AD) through history and other patristic writings and is consistent with Hyppolytus reflections.

-When you add 9 months to that you get December 25.
+When you add 9 months to March 25 you get December 25.
 So to prove the date of Christmas being pagan in it’s origins one would also have to prove that the day Christ was conceived was stolen from pagans too.

 Is it a tradition of the Church?